BlackFuffey/Kevlar/README.md

 Currently no langauge satisfy all 3:
 - Rust is memory safe and performant, but is not easy to use due to it's ownership system.
 - JIT/Intepreted langauges is memory safe and (mostly) easy to use, but they are not suitable for performance crucial things.
 - Swift is one of the very few langauges that nearly fullfills all 3.
-However reference counting still needs week pointer to prevent deadlock, and therefore may not 100% memory safe and can be hard to use in some cases.
+However reference counting still needs weak pointer to prevent deadlock, and therefore may not 100% memory safe and can be hard to use in some cases.
 Swift also has limited support on non Apple platforms

 Kevlar aims to solve this using it's own unique memory management system: Content ID.
 For details, see specification.kev.